fenwayb/Pewlett-Hackard-Analysis/README.md

 * Finance, Human Resources, Quality Management, and Research seem to be less affected by this wave

   # Overview
   <p> This project showed that 72,458 employees are soon to retire from Pewlett-Hackard and 1,549 mentees fiting their requirements.
 The following chart shows that Pewlett-Hackard is orders of magnitude off from being able to mentor enough people to fill the retiring roles at all title levels.
-Maybe they should consider widening their window potential mentees beyond a single birth year.
+Maybe they should consider widening their window of potential mentees beyond a single birth year.

   ![retirees_v_mentees](https://user-images.githubusercontent.com/106105597/181986978-94cfe7a1-303f-4d1f-922a-7b875afb4f37.png)